syncfusion-content/angularjs-docs/angularjs/Rotator/data-fields-and-configuration.md

 <tr>
 <td>
 thumbnailText</td><td>
-This property specifies a caption for the thumbnailtext.
+This property specifies a caption for the thumbNailText.
 The value set to this property is string type.</td></tr>
 <tr>
 <td>
 thumbnailUrl</td><td>